William Henry Fox Talbot, A Scene in a Library, c. 1844, from the Metropolitan Museum of Art.

 Retreived from http://www.metmuseum.org/art/collection/search/283066.
 Image in the public domain CC0.

 Authoritative Online Image Resources

-The Metropolitan Museum of Art's collection spans over 5,000 years of art from around the world.
-You can filter your search by creator, object type, geographical location, date, and museum department.
-You can also search for public domain works only.
+- Metropolitan Museum of Art Collection spans over 5,000 years of art from around the world.
 See Terms and conditions for details.

-VADS (Visual Arts Data Service) is an online resource for art and design that offers a portfolio of visual art collections comprising over 100,000 images that are freely available and copyright cleared for use in learning, teaching, and research in the UK.
-VADS also offers a series of learning and teaching resources based around their image collections, written by subject specialist authors and lecturers.
+- VADS (Visual Arts Data Service) is an online resource for art and design that offers a portfolio of visual art collections comprising over 100,000 images that are freely available and copyright cleared for use in learning, teaching, and research in the UK.
 Check out VADS Terms: Common Access Agreement for Individuals.

-Wellcome Library is the world's major resources for the study of medical history.
+- Wellcome Library is the world's major resources for the study of medical history.
 The Library's digital collections cover a wide variety of topics, including asylums, food, sex and sexual health, genetics, public health and war.
-Published books, pamphlets, archives, posters, photographs, and film and sound recordings are completely free to view.
-Digitised materials are released under a variety of Creative Commons non-commercial, attribution and Public Domain licenses.
 See the section Using the Library's Digital Content for more details.

-WorldImages provides access to the California State University IMAGE Project and contains approximately 100,000 images, is global in coverage, and includes all areas of visual imagery.
-You are free to use these images for non-profit educational purposes, but you must give credit to the copyright holders who retain rights to the images.
+- WorldImages provides access to the California State University IMAGE Project and contains approximately 100,000 images, is global in coverage, and includes all areas of visual imagery.
 These works are licensed under a Creative Commons Attribution-Noncommercial 2.5 License.